“You take two cups of milk and two cups of cream and warm it on the stove,” Tim’s saying to me from the dining room.

-“Add ½ cup of Sucanat and stir until it dissolves.”
+“Add half a cup of Sucanat and stir until it dissolves.”

 “I told you it was easy,” he responds, his back to me now while he begins washing dishes and setting them to dry.

-But it wasn’t until late one night, when the sky had already grown dark, that we finally made good on the daydreams – and side by side with a Netflix movie, ate rich, luxurious, creamy bowl after bowl of it, alongside raspberries, licking our lips as we went.
+But it wasn’t until late one night, when the sky had already grown dark, that we finally made good on these daydreams.
+When the cooking was done, sitting side by side on the couch with a Netflix movie on the TV, we ate rich, luxurious, creamy bowl after bowl of it, licking our lips as we went.

-So that’s how we’ve found ourselves in the kitchen tonight, a batch chilling in the fridge while we clean the kitchen and return to our laptops, long work projects calling our names.
-It’ll be past 10 p.m. when the desserts are finally set enough to warrant sharing one, and the next morning when we finally get to turn two out onto plates and top them with sliced figs and honey.
+It’ll be past 10 p.m. when the desserts are finally set enough to warrant sharing one, and the next morning when we finally get to turn two out onto plates and top them with sliced fresh figs and honey.

-But even after we do, after, between the two of us, we’ve consumed dish after dish after dish after giant wine glass filled with panna cotta, the rich cream cut by the sweet and caramel-like milk layer, and it’s all gone, every last bit, less than one day after it’s made, we look at each other and still think the same thing:
+But even after we do, after we’ve consumed dish after dish after dish between the two of us, with the rich cream cut by the sweet and caramel-like milk layer with fresh figs on top, after every last bite is gone less than a full day after we made it, we will look at each other and still think the same thing: